Tap here to get 5 Secrets to Stress Free Dinners

 This post may contain affiliate links.
 Please read my disclosure policy

-This Creamy Potato Soup with bacon is the perfect winter soup.
+This creamy potato soup with bacon is the perfect winter soup.
 Made with simple ingredients, this soup is the definition of comfort food.

 bowl of creamy potato soup with bacon topped with cheese, bacon, and scallions